Thank you readers.

-This is currently a PR4 blog, please help keep it that way by being a good commenter from the first to the last comment you leave.
+This is currently a clean and tidy blog, please help keep it that way by being a good commenter from the first to the last comment you leave.

 With that in mind, comments are an integral and important part of blogging, yet I do not want the comments on here becoming a mess like it has elsewhere in many places, I don’t want to be forced into changes I don’t want, that is turning the very things that benefit you off.

 I appreciate not everyone comments on blogs, be it this one or any other, there are of course way more lurkers than commenter’s and I mean lurkers in the nice way. 😉

 Happy to have those who prefer to only read and if you are one I hope someday you may feel like adding a comment to any post, more than welcome, anytime.